moritzsalla/adv-visualization/jsToOF/README.md

 ## Log

-I used this as part of our tate exhibition, displaying the class's shaders.
+I used this as part of our Tate exhibition, displaying the class's shaders.
 For this, I created a loop that iterates every x frames.
 Josh later added his vertex shaders, as well as shaders that made use of the webcam.
-Since most of our class shaders weren't interactive, I decided to add a fps HUD using `ofxPlotter`.
-This graphs the fps count, emphasizing that shaders weren't prerecorded and in–fact real time.
+Since most of our class shaders weren't interactive, I decided to add an fps HUD using `ofxPlotter`.
+The plotter graphs the fps count, emphasizing that shaders weren't prerecorded and in–fact real-time.
 Unfortunately, setting the plugins ceiling and floor values didn't work, which adjusted the fps axis to 23 and 24, creating more of a zigzag artwork than anything else.
+There's also no way to influence the thickness of the plotter's lines, making the graph hardly visible.
 The developer didn't react to the Github issue I opened.

-This version is a simplified version, only showcasing my own fragment shaders.
+This version is a simplified version, only showcasing my fragment shaders.
 Therefore, I've removed the webcam and vertex code blocks.

 ![Screenshot](screenshot.jpg)
 ![Screenshot](screenshot2.jpg)